-The following Insurance & Reinsurance guidance note Produced in partnership with Marcus Bonnell, and Charlotte Thompson of RPC provides comprehensive and up to date legal information covering:
+The following Insurance & Reinsurance practice note Produced in partnership with Marcus Bonnell, and Charlotte Thompson of RPC provides comprehensive and up to date legal information covering:

 The Financial Conduct Authority (FCA) has statutory objectives which include the protection and enhancement of the integrity of the UK financial system.
 The integrity of the system includes it not being used for a purpose connected with financial crime (section 1D(2) of the Financial Services and Markets Act 2000 (FSMA 2000)).